zwave-js/node-zwave-js/docs/api/node.md

 This property tracks the status a node in the network currently has (or is believed to have).
 Consumers of this library should treat the status as readonly.
 Valid values are defined in the `NodeStatus` enumeration:

 -   `NodeStatus.Unknown (0)` - this is the default status of a node.
-A node is assigned this status before it is being interviewed.
+A node is assigned this status before it is being interviewed (including manual re-interviews when calling `refreshInfo`).
 -   `NodeStatus.Asleep (1)` - Nodes that support the `WakeUp` CC and failed to respond to a message are assumed asleep.
 -   `NodeStatus.Awake (2)` - Sleeping nodes that recently sent a wake up notification are marked awake until they are sent back to sleep or fail to respond to a message.
 -   `NodeStatus.Dead (3)` - Nodes that **don't** support the `WakeUp` CC are marked dead when they fail to respond.
 Examples are plugs that have been pulled out of their socket.
 Whenever a message is received from a presumably dead node, they are marked as unknown.